SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic Virtual Chassis.md

 ## How to Use

-- Adding an element
+### Adding an element

-Right clicking on the table will show a popup with mandatory input for Element Name, Slot, and Width.
-After the element name is provided, the DMA/Element ID will automatically be retrieved, and the table will be filled with the new element if it exists, and if the element is not already added.
+Right-click the table and select the option to add an element.
+This will open a pop-up window where you will need to specify the Element Name, Slot, and Width.
+After you have provided the element name, the DMA ID/Element ID will automatically be retrieved, and the table will be filled in with the new element, if it exists, and if the element has not been added already.

-- Deleting element(s)
+### Deleting one or more elements

-After choosing one or multiple elements right clicking and clicking Delete selected module(s) will show a confirmation prompt.
-After confirming, the chosen elements will be deleted.
+You can delete one or more elements by selecting them in the table, right-clicking them and selecting **Delete selected module(s)**.
+This will show a confirmation prompt.
+When you confirm, the selected elements will be deleted.

-- Modifying elements
+### Modifying an element

-Clicking on a pencil icon in the slot or width cells will allow us to modify the value.
-Do note that you will not be allowed to assign multiple elements to a single slot.
+Click the pencil icon in a slot or width cell to modify the value.
+Note that you cannot assign multiple elements to a single slot.

-Examples

-You can find all the information you need on the General data page, and in the How to Use section of this guide.